Enhancing Your Estate Plan with a Living Trust

 What Is a Trust?

-Court Involvement.
 There is also a popular misconception that the existence of a living Trust avoids all possibility of court involvement.
-This is true (in part) only if all the Settlor's assets were properly conveyed into the living Trust - which is known as "funding" the Trust.
+This is true (in part) only if all the Settlor's assets were properly transferred into the living Trust - which is known as "funding" the Trust.
 However, if assets remain outside the Trust at the Settlor's death, it is likely that this might trigger Probate administration.